xsolla/xsolla-launcher-build/README.md

 Launcher updates are delivered via this repository that has the following folders:
 * **launcher/win** — Launcher for Windows;
-* **launcher/PromoPage** — Launcher start page: setup for [v1.6.38.365 or lower](https://docs.google.com/document/d/1YuVftxN4efURR1ZnUJCjCoxx6skazaXRzVRbz2cLIVc/edit#heading=h.t0ksoifvtzar) or [v2.0.0 or higher](https://github.com/xsolla/xsolla-launcher-build/wiki/New-version-of-Xsolla-Launcher-(v2.0.0));
+* **launcher/PromoPage** — Launcher start page: setup for [v1.6.38.365 and lower](https://docs.google.com/document/d/1YuVftxN4efURR1ZnUJCjCoxx6skazaXRzVRbz2cLIVc/edit#heading=h.t0ksoifvtzar) or [v2.0.0 and higher](https://github.com/xsolla/xsolla-launcher-build/wiki/New-version-of-Xsolla-Launcher-(v2.0.0)#how-to-set-up-start-page-in-v200);
 * **portables/win** — 7zip archiver and a utility that creates the installer (Nullsoft Scriptable Install System);
 * **scripts/win** — scripts to generate the archive and installer.